 If you like Christmas and festive lights, then you’ll love the gardens in December.

-Admission to the Festival of Lights ranges from $11 to $24, excluding taxes and online fees.
-For the 2023/2024 season, the Christmas illuminations were up between November 24th and January 7th.
+Admission to the Festival of Lights ranges from $11 to $28, excluding taxes and online fees.
+The Christmas illuminations are usually up between end of November and early January.

 Click Festival of Lights for more information.